getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/rust-code/example-3/README.md

 > **There are issues when cross-compiling to Android and iOS Simulator.**
 >
-> Please also refer to the corresponding video.
+> Please also refer to the corresponding video (2023-09-03: ToDo).

 ---